 The proposal should follow the template as outlined in this word document.
 Please make sure you answer all sections.
 You should send it along with any other attached material in an email to firstname.lastname@example.org

-All proposals must be approved by a vote of the Board members at bi-monthly board meetings.
+All proposals must be approved by a vote of the board members at board meetings which occur every 2 months.
 To minimise the time required for proposal reviews during these meetings, we have elected a funding proposal committee to vet incoming proposals.
 All proposals are sent to them via the proposals email address.

 Upon receipt, the committee will send a reply.
 If your proposal is rejected because it does not meet current proposal criteria or failed to provide sufficient information, you will not receive any further response.
 If your proposal meets current criteria and contains sufficient information, the committee may send you feedback that requests alterations to your proposal to increase the chances of the board approving it.